alexpeattie/alexpeattie.com/src/blog/2011-04-14-justvector-icons-update.md

 <!-- excerpt -->

 In that spirit, I'm pleased to roll out the [first update](/projects/justvector-icons) to the pack, adding **50 thoroughly lovely new vectors**.
-Highlights include icons for Dropbox, Quora, Pinboard and (Apple) Ping, all included by popular demand ([let me know](/about#contact) if there are any icons you'd like to see included).
+Highlights include icons for Dropbox, Quora, Pinboard and (Apple) Ping, all included by popular demand.
 Compatibility has also been improved, the vectors are now CS3+ rather than CS5.

 ## JustVector web font